 Pottery on the Wheel-Level I

 This class is designed for the beginner.
 In this course, students will become familiar with turning methods, and materials used in creating basic forms with the potters' wheel.
 Topics include clay preparation, turning techniques, and basic glaze application.
 Upon completion, students should be able to center, turn basic forms such as bowls and mugs, apply basic glazes, and be familiar with loading and firing an electric kiln.
-Note: No class November 24, 2020 for the Thanksgiving holiday.

 Pottery on the Wheel-Level II